-The Notes will be dated January 19, 2018 and will be due and payable as to both principal and interest at maturity, October 17, 2018.
+The Notes will be dated October 17, 2018 and will be due and payable as to both principal and interest at maturity, October 16, 2019.
 The Notes will bear interest calculated on the basis of twelve 30-day months and a 360-day year at such rate or rates per annum as are specified by the successful bidder or bidders.
 A book-entry system will be employed evidencing ownership of the Notes in principal amounts of \$5,000 or any multiple thereof, with transfers of ownership effected on the records of DTC, and its participants pursuant to rules and procedures established by DTC and its participants.
 See "Book-Entry-Only Transfer System".
 The Notes are not subject to redemption prior to maturity.

-U.S. Bank National Association, 225 Asylum Street, Goodwin Square, Hartford, Connecticut 06103 will act as Registrar, Transfer Agent, Paying Agent and Certifying Agent for the Notes.
-The legal opinion for the Notes will be rendered by Day Pitney LLP, Bond Counsel, of Hartford, Connecticut.
-See Appendix B "Opinion of Bond Counsel and Tax Exemption".
+U.S. Bank National Association, 225 Asylum Street, Goodwin Square, Hartford, Connecticut 06103 will act as Registrar, Transfer Agent, Paying Agent and Certifying Agent for the Bonds and the Notes.
+The legal opinion for the Bonds and the Notes will be rendered by Day Pitney LLP, Bond Counsel, of Hartford, Connecticut.
+See Appendix B "Opinion of Bond Counsel and Tax Status".